Auschwitz & Biblical Scholarship

 For the circumcision according to the flesh, which is from Abraham, was given for a sign; that you may be separated from other nations, and from us; and that you alone may suffer that which you now justly suffer; and that your land may be desolate, and your cities burned with fire; and that strangers may eat your fruit in your presence, and not one of you may go up to Jerusalem (Dial.
 16).

 Writing two centuries later, John Chrysostom (AD 354–407) published a series of eight homilies with the title Against the Jews (Greek: kata Ioudaiōn).
-In fact, this was just one of three in a genre of writings called adversus Judæos, the Latin translation for "against the Jews."
+This was just one of three in a genre of writings called adversus Judæos, the Latin translation for "against the Jews."
 The other two were attributed to Tertullian and Gregory of Nyssa (c.
 AD 335–c.
 394).
-Chrusostomos, a nickname given to John meaning "golden mouth" (cf. G5552; G4750), preached these choice words in his first homily:
+Chrusostomos, a nickname given to John meaning "golden mouth" (G5552; G4750), preached these choice words in his first homily:

 Jews are dogs, stiff-necked, gluttonous, drunkards.
 They are beasts unfit for work . . . the Jews had fallen into a condition lower than the vilest animals . . . the synagogue is worse than a brothel and a drinking shop; it is a den of scoundrels, a temple of demons, the cavern of devils, a criminal assembly of the assassins of Christ. . . .
 I hate the Jews, because they violate the law . . . it is the duty of all Christians to hate the Jews (Ad.
 Jud.
 1, 2:2, 6, 7; 3:1).

 Antisemitism in the Medieval Church